Data Observability

 What references and case studies can you provide from similar projects?

-What are your planned enhancements and new features?
+What are your planned enhancements and new features in the next quarter?

 Can you deploy the agent in our AWS/GCP/Azure instance if desired?